I've been involved with my fair share of internet start-up failures, and it's no fun all round when the venture goes belly up.

-Not knowing how your website is performing is bad form.
+Not knowing how your website is performing is terrible form.
 But having someone in charge (or no one) of the basic google analytics stats is going to get you into trouble.

 Get some key performance indicators in place (KPI) and make sure you get the feedback regularly.

-Make sure you see the basic Analytics indicators weekly.
+Make sure you see the essential Analytics indicators weekly.

 2. Set Goals And Targets